-To understand more, please take a look at our guide on how domain name / DNS work (visual explanation).
+To understand more, please take a look at our guide on how domain names / DNS works (visual explanation).

-The error looks different in other browsers.
+The DNS error looks different in other browsers like Safari, Microsoft Edge, or Mozilla Firefox.
 For instance, here’s how it looks in Firefox:

-If you’re seeing this error when you try to access your own WordPress site, you may think there’s a problem with your site.
+If you are seeing this error when you try to access your own WordPress website, then you may think there’s a problem with your site.